HFC227ea – FM200 & FE227

 FM200 is a synthetic/chemical fire suppression gas and extinguishes a fire by removing the free radicals or heat elements from the fire triangle (Oxygen, Heat and Fuel).
-This is widely used as a Halon replacement and is commonly called either FM200 or FE227, although there are a number of clean chemical agents on the market as follows:-
+This is widely used as a Halon replacement and is commonly called either FM200, HFC227ea or FE227, although there are a number of clean chemical agents on the market as follows:

 Clean Chemical Fire Suppression Systems

-Concept Fire Suppression’s HFC227ea Clean Chemical Fire Suppression Agent is commonly called FM 200, a trade name from Great Lakes Chemical Corp.
-DuPont also manufacture this agent under the trade name FE-227 and both fire suppression systems are available from Concept Fire Suppression Ltd. FM200 is regulated under the F Gas Regulations and should be monitored for leaks and only worked on by qualified engineers.
+Concept Fire Suppression’s HFC227ea Clean Chemical Fire Suppression Agent is commonly called FM 200, was originally a trade name from Great Lakes Chemical Corp but is now a trademark of The Chemours Company.
+DuPont also manufactured this agent under the trade name FE-227 and both fire suppression systems are available from Concept Fire Suppression Ltd. FM200 is regulated under the F Gas Regulations and should be monitored for leaks and only worked on by qualified engineers.

 Cylinders are available in several different sizes from as small as 8L through to 180L.
 Where multiple cylinders are required they can be manifolded together or kept separate and distributed throughout the room, this is known as a Distributed Cylinder System.
 Pipework is standard schedule 40 and more usually arranged as a Distributed Cylinder System with a standpipe arrangement.
 This cuts down on the pipework required in comparison to a manifold system.